History & Structure

 Our work currently focuses on three key areas:

-- Identification.
-This includes horizon scanning.
+- This includes horizon scanning.
 HTW collaborates with partners across the health, social care and technology sectors to ensure a consistent, national approach to the identification of technologies expected to have a major impact on future health and care in Wales.
 HTW also signposts technology innovators to the relevant organisations within Wales who can provide advice and support.

-HTW reports and advice are published on the HTW website, and disseminated to key stakeholders within NHS Wales and the broader Welsh care sector.
+HTW reports and guidance are published on the HTW website, and disseminated to key stakeholders within NHS Wales and the broader Welsh care sector.
 HTW also disseminate our news and publications through the HTW website and social media.

 Recently Completed or Milestone HTA Reports